Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 Once you are done testing the email for your project, you should turn off access for security.

-If your Google account enables “2-factor authentication“, you may receive the error that says “Application-specific password required” in your error log file that can be found in the sendmail folder.
-To fix it, just follow my link here.
+If your Google account enables “Two-factor authentication“, you may receive the error that says “Application-specific password required” in your error log file that can be found in the sendmail folder.
+To fix it, just follow this internal link here.

 • Once you sign up, you will see the inboxes page.